Mike Tolbert has never been short of chips for his broad shoulders.

 "To me, that was a shot below the belt," Tolbert said Thursday at his locker inside the ADPRO Sports Training Center.
 "We had a heated discussion about it.
 Ten years later, it's still giving me another reason to prove somebody wrong.

-"So when you say that I've deteriorated, I'll prove to you that I'm not.
+"When you say that I've deteriorated, I'll prove to you that I'm not.
 At that time, I was 263, 264 pounds.
 I'm 247 now.
 I'm ready to run.
 I'm ready to play.
 I'm obviously doing a good job here.
 They like it.
 I'm going to show you and the rest of the league I haven't deteriorated."

 Tolbert admitted to cracking a smile when he found out that Gettleman had been fired by the Panthers just a week before training camp started.

 "I was kind of like, damn, karma is a (expletive), you know what I mean?" he said.
 "But you know what, at the end of the day, I wasn't wanted there.
 I'm happy to be here in Buffalo – a place that I'm wanted."